Integral2u/JigSawDotNet/README.md

 1. **Reflection scan** — JigSaw reads `[PuzzlePlace]` and `[PuzzlePeice]` attributes on the base type and resolves which piece fills each place for the given mapping.
 2. **Type emission** — A sealed subclass is built with `TypeBuilder`.
 Constructors are mirrored from the base class so all existing construction patterns continue to work.
 3. **IL copy** — Rather than emitting a forwarding call, JigSaw copies the raw IL byte stream of the chosen piece directly into the override method, resolving all metadata tokens (methods, fields, types, strings, branches) into the new module.
 The JIT sees the body as local code and can inline freely.
-4. **Access grants** — The dynamic assembly is granted `IgnoresAccessChecksTo` for the originating assembly so that private and internal members accessed by the copied IL remain accessible.
+4. **Access grants** — The dynamic assembly declares `IgnoresAccessChecksTo` for the originating assembly so that private and internal members accessed by the copied IL remain accessible.
-5. **Cache** — The assembled `Type` is stored in a static dictionary keyed on `FullName + mapping hash`.
+5. **Cache** — The assembled `Type` is stored keyed on `FullName + mapping hash`.
 Repeated calls with the same mapping return the cached type instantly.

 ---